 To recap, antioxidants are nothing but a collective group of minerals and vitamins found mainly in plant-based foods that keep our bodies healthy.
 And they do that by fighting against free radicals —oxidants.

 The list of foods above is full of them, helping us get a load of antioxidants.
-That's basically the reason why they are often referred to as healthy foods and foods that support our health.
+That’s basically the reason why they are often referred to like healthy foods and foods that support our health.

 Did this article help answer your questions about antioxidants?